AdeptusDigitales/MatchBox-Hackathon-StarkDeck/README.md

 ### Storage

 The cairo contract has to store the following information:</br>
-1.)
-Cards in the hand of each player
-2.)
-Cards that are currently played on the Board
-3.)
-Damage dealt to each played card and player
-4.)
-The "deck".
-Cards that can be drawn by each player (decreases with each card that is being drawn) 5.)
-The originally drafted cards
 1) Cards in the hand of each player
 2) Cards that are currently played on the Board
 3) Damage dealt to each played card and player